1. About this guidance

 When using an application as the Authentication Delegate this data would also include the encryption keys for GD-secured applications such that the adversary could access all information protected by Good-enabled applications.

 Recommendation: Organisations should carefully consider what Good-enabled applications to install.

 4.9 GFE address book synchronisation

 The GFE client provides its own address book, which is stored within the GFE client.
-This data is not available to other applications unless they are built with the GD framework, and access is permitted by enterprise policy.
+This data is not available to other applications unless they are built with the GD framework, and access is permitted by policy.

 The GFE client can synchronise this contact information into the native contact store, for example to allow the platform to display the name of who is calling.
-Enterprises can configure which information is synchronised (such as name, phone number, email address, notes, address etc.), permitting a more granular level of information disclosure.
+Organisations can configure which information is synchronised (such as name, phone number, email address, notes, address etc.), permitting a more granular level of information disclosure.